pyta-uoft/website/index.md

 ### Unexpected special method signature (E0302) {#E0302}

-Occurs when a special method (aka ["dunder method"][Python double-under, double-wonder], because it has double underscores or "dunders" on both sides) does not have the expected number of parameters.
-Special methods have an expected signature, and if we create a method with the same name and a different number of parameters, it can break existing code and lead to exceptions.
+This error occurs when a special method (also known as a ["dunder method"][Python double-under, double-wonder], because it has double underscores or "dunders" on both sides) does not have the expected number of parameters.
+Special methods have an expected signature, and if we create a method with the same name and a different number of parameters, it can break existing code and lead to errors.

 ~~~~ {include="E0302_unexpected_special_method_signature"}
 ~~~~